Cost of Living in Rhode Island

 $150,550+5.99%

-Transport in Rhode Island
+Transport Cost & Quality in Rhode Island

 Transportation prices leave an impact on the cost of living in Rhode Island.
 The public transportation facility in the ocean state is managed by RIPTA.
-It offers cheap and affordable bus rides to facilitate local travelers.

 Compare the Rhode Island transportation prices here.